 Run command 3 to ensure you are connected to peers and have the latest chain height.
 If you’re behind — solo mining is pointless.

 Start mining via command 1 and select power (threads).
+3–4 threads is a typical start, but it can still load the device.
 Monitor CPU load in Task Manager and adjust for stability.

 Hashrate, errors, and results are written to log1.
 It’s convenient for analyzing stability and problems.